astronomer/astro-docs/enterprise/next/02_develop/01_cli-quickstart.md

 If you do not yet have an account on Astronomer, ask a Workspace Admin on your team to send you an invitation.

-> **Note:** Once you run this command once, it should stay cached and allow you to just run `astro auth login` to authenticate more easily in the future.
+> **Note:** Once you run this command once, it should stay cached and allow you to just run `$ astro auth login` to authenticate more easily in the future.

 ## Next Steps: Apply Changes using the CLI